Due Diligence Report - How To Write, Understand

 Financial statements, comprising balance sheets, profit and loss accounts, and income and expense statements; Memorandum of Association, Articles of Association, Shareholding Pattern, Certificate of Incorporation of the Company; Bank Statements; Income Tax Returns; Director and Management Information; Statutory Registers; Utility Bills; Employee Records; Intellectual Property Registration and Other Application Documents; Tax Registration Certificates; Property Documents; Operational, Legal, and Other Financial Documents; and so on.

-Various pieces of information to search for during due diligence:
+Various pieces of information to search during due diligence:

 This includes financial statements from previous years, tax filings, and records related to accounts receivable.
 This category could potentially include debt and loan-related information.